Mersin Orthodox Church: History

 The church was built in 1870 during the Ottoman Empire era.
 Its building area was donated by Dimitri Nadir and Tannus Nadir and it was commissioned by Christians who migrated from Syria and Lebanon (then parts of the Ottoman Empire).
 According to an inscription it was dedicated to Mihail Athangelos (Michael).
-According to one source it was also dedicated to Gabriel.
+An external source says it was also dedicated to Gabriel.

-The dependency
+Dependency

 The church is under the control of the Antiochian Orthodox Church.